 Sri Lanka Safari

 Unearth a region of wild delights and rich biodiversity through the depths of Sri Lanka’s forests and national parks.
-With safaris on land, water, and by foot, you’ll have the best chance of spotting some of Sri Lanka's iconic wildlife, including herds of native elephants in their natural habitat, leopards, thousands of birds, slender lorises, monkeys, crocodiles, buffalo, deer and jackals.
-You’ll also see the epic UNESCO World Heritage Site of Sigiriya, exploring the ruined fortress.
-Couple these experiences with a cruise on a natural lake, some delicious local food and a night spent in an eco-lodge among the sounds of the forest, and you’ll delight on a wildlife-focused and nature-filled itinerary in one of Asia’s best selections of jungle and forest.
+With safaris on land and on foot, you’ll have the best chance of spotting some of Sri Lanka's iconic wildlife, including herds of native elephants in their natural habitat, leopards, thousands of birds, slender lorises, monkeys, crocodiles, buffalo, deer and jackals.
+You’ll also see the epic UNESCO World Heritage site of Sigiriya, exploring the ruined fortress.
+Couple these experiences with some delicious local food and beautiful beaches and you’ll love this wildlife-focused, nature-filled itinerary in some of Asia’s best jungles and forests.

 Ayubowan!
 Welcome to Sri Lanka.
 Your adventure begins with a welcome meeting at 6 pm this evening.
 If you arrive early, maybe relax on the golden sand beaches and soak up some sun or feast on fresh seafood.
 The surrounding countryside is also perfect to explore on a bicycle (which you can rent with help from hotel reception).
 Tonight, ask your trip leader for the best local restaurants for dinner.